Apruva/FinanceApp/README.md

 # In progress application that visualizes Covid data (norwegian specific)

 # Client:
-Authenticate with Open ID Connect/google and use the access-token to make API calls Visualzie the Covid data in graphs/tabels
+Authenticate with Open ID Connect/google and use the access-token to make API calls.
+Visualzie the Covid data in graphs/tabels.

 # Server:
 Schedule cronjobs that matches the time that the original dataset is updated for so to fetch and store the updated data in mongodb.